aysefyesil/deDSI/README.md

 a Makefile is provided for the guidance.

-## Starting and contents:
+# Starting & Contents:

 Using this library starts with the implementation (dedalus) of listed functions in the interface.
-Implementation should be done according to the equation that user need to solve.
-Guidelines and examples are provided as follows:
+Implementation should be done according to the equation that user needs to solve.
+Guidelines are provided as follows:

-#### 1) Python functions that are mandatory are listed in the dedalus interface: ded/de_module_ns_dsi.py
+**1)** Python functions that are mandatory are listed in the dedalus interface: ded/de_module_ns_dsi.py

-#### 2) User should use the same name of the functions listed in the interface and implement their own functions for their equations.
+**2)** User should use the same name of the functions listed in the interface and implement their own functions for their equations.

-#### 3) An example implementation of those functions for Busse's Annulus model can be found under the folder: ded/busse_ann/
+**3)** An example implementation of those functions for Busse's Annulus model can be found under the folder: ded/busse_ann/

-#### 4) Makefile should be run
+**4)** Makefile should be run

-#### 5) Executables will be created under the folder: ./execs/
+**5)** Executables will be created under the folder: ./execs/

-#### 6) User will find the following executables:
+**6)** User will find the following executables:

  execs/findsolnx      -> for finding the solutions (roots)